ekaterinailin/flare-locations-ensembles-science/README.md

 *Ilin et al. (in prep.)*

+The contents of this repository can be divided in three parts:

+- a preparatory part that can be run prior to producing synthetic flare light curves and waiting time distributions at scale,
+- instructions on how to produce synthetic data at scale
+- scripts that analyse and summarize the synthetic data

+Scripts that produce figures and tables to appear in Ilin et al. (in prep.) are noted in the name of the script.

 ## Scripts that can be run prior to generating synthetic data at scale

 Scripts 01, 03, 05, 06 can be run prior to running simulations.